CodeReclaimers/neat-python/docs/module_summaries.rst

     Handles functions shared by multiple types of genes (both :term:`node` and :term:`connection`), including :term:`crossover` and calling :term:`mutation` methods.

-    :param int key: The gene :term:`identifier <key>`.
+    :param key: The gene :term:`identifier <key>`.
 Note: For connection genes, determining whether they are :term:`homologous` (for :term:`genomic distance` and :term:`crossover` determination) uses the identifiers of the connected nodes, not the connection gene's identifier.
+    :type key: :pytypes:`int <typesnumeric>`

     .. py:method:: __str__()